mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `access_token`: A string that can be used for authorized requests to service providers.
 - `scope`: A string of space-separated permissions that this token has.
 May differ from requested scopes, since user can deny permissions.
 - `token_type`: A string representing the token type.
 Currently will always be "bearer".
+- `auth_at`: An integer giving the time at which the user authenticated to the Firefox Accounts server when generating this token, as a UTC unix timestamp (i.e.  **seconds since epoch**).

 **Example:**